esophiac/MSDS-431-Assignment-6/README.md

 ## Application
-An executable for this project was created using Windows.
+Two executables for this project was created using Windows.
+The first executable(goroutines_pipeline_original) is the executable for the cloned repository before I made any edits.
+The second executable (goroutines_pipeline_final) was created after the edits.
 To create your own executable, run **go build** in the same directory as the go program.
 For more information, see the Gopher documentation on creating an executable [here](https://go.dev/doc/tutorial/compile-install).

 ## Use of AI
 AI was not used for this assingment.